eburghar/rconfd/README.md

 Jsonnet permits using complex operations for merging, adding, overriding and allowing you to easily and securely specialize your configuration files.
-By using mounts or environment variables in your kubernetes manifests, along with the `file` and `env` back-ends, you can easily compose your configuration files at startup.
+By using mounts or environment variables in your kubernetes manifests, along with the `file` and `env` back-ends, you can easily compose your configuration files at startup in a flexible way.

 # Usage